RanitManik/frontendmentor-challenges/FrontendMentor02—Results-summary-component/README.md

 - **CSS Variables**: Utilized CSS variables for colors, font properties, and border-radius for improved accessibility and clarity.
 - **Aspect Ratio Property**: Implemented the CSS `aspect-ratio` property for responsive design.
+- **Media queries not in px**: Media queries must be defined in rem or em not px.
+- **Restrict use of data attributes**: use `strong` in html instead of a data attribute to make text bold for emphasis it is recommended against so much reliance on data attributes as css selectors.
+It's higher specificity, very unusual/uncommon, so use wisely.
+- **Button-type**: It is recommended to include a type attribute whenever you use a button element.
+(Not essential but can help avoid common bugs)

 ### Code Highlights